It’s Halloween, and Lucy is dateless.

 Still, all told the evening wasn’t a total disaster.
 She didn’t have nearly as terrible time as she’d feared, learned a few interesting facts about London’s history, and discovered a couple of new pubs.
 And even though she didn’t meet the love of her life – or even get a snog out of it – the other people who showed up were actually – gasp! – pretty normal!
 In fact, if invited, she could probably be persuaded to go again.
 Partly because of bastarding FOMO, but mostly because in the World Cup of unlikely ways to try and find a husband, spending a random evening kicking about in the pub with a bunch of total strangers beats the horror of swiping on Tinder hands down every time.

-This ghost walk was run by Date In A Dash who offer a wide range of dating events including speed dating.
+This ghost walk was a freebie from Date In A Dash who offer a wide range of dating events including speed dating.
 Check out their website for more information.
 Lucy never accepts freebies in exchange for positive reviews.